cocos/cocos-docs/en/engine/event/event-node.md

 ## Touch event propagation

 As mentioned above, touch events registered on the `Node` are dispatched internally by the engine through the `dispatchEvent` interface.
-Below we will introduce the propagation sequence of touch events in the **target** and **bubbling** phases.
+Below introduces the propagation sequence of touch events in the **target** and **bubbling** phases.

 ### Touch event bubbling